kanagalakshmi2012/queryprocessing/README.md

 **Citation** \
 ADVANCING DNS QUERY PROCESSING AND SCALABILITY IN DISTRIBUTED SYSTEMS. \
 Kanagalakshmi Murugan \
-International Journal on Science and Technology \
+International Journal of Innovative Research and Creative Technology \
-E-ISSN-2229-7677 \
+ISSN-2454-5988 \
 License \
 This research is shared for a academic and research purposes.
 For commercial use, please contact the author.\
 **Resources** \